Smoodie7/AI-ChessPy/README.md

 # AI-ChessPy
-A simple chess game created with pygame and with an AI integration.
+A simple chess game created with pygame and with AI integration.